leonlogli/docker-networks/README.md

 - Docker

-## Running the "Data & Volumes" Container
+## Running the "Docker networks" Container

 Navigate to the root directory of the cloned repository: